Tag: CRM cleanup

 Some need a full reset.

 You can often handle the lighter fixes yourself if the team still trusts the account, the routing is mostly clear, and the gap is more about cleanup than confusion.
+And if it keeps breaking after cleanup, the better fix may be a custom GHL build instead of another patch.

 You probably need outside help if the team avoids the system, workflows are duplicated or unclear, handoff keeps breaking, and nobody can say with confidence what should be fixed first.